gtsa/Maximum_Spatial_Service_Overlap---Python-AWS-/README.md

 python main.py < input_sample.txt
 ```

-In order to be able to be processed by our algorith, and in accordance with our instructions the input we use have to be of the following form:
+In order to be able to be processed by our algorithm, and in accordance with our instructions the input we use have to be of the following form:

 The first line of the standard input contains the two numbers ​**N** and **​M**​, and both numbers are
 on the interval [1, 1000].
 The number **​N** represents the dimension of the city in blocks (the